Time Blindness: Why Video-Language Models Can't See What Humans Can?: SpookyBench

 \subsection{Data Statistics}

-SpookyBench comprises 451 videos in four distinct categories, each requiring purely temporal reasoning for content identification.
-As illustrated in Figure~\ref{fig:spookybench-distribution}, the dataset is distributed as follows: Text (46.6\%, 210 videos), Object Images (34.6\%, 156 videos), Dynamic Scenes (12.6\%, 57 videos) and Shapes (6.2\%, 28 videos).
+SpookyBench comprises 451 videos in three distinct categories, each requiring purely temporal reasoning for content identification.
+The dataset is distributed as follows: Text (46.6\%, 210 videos), Object Images (40.8\%, 184 videos) and Dynamic Scenes (12.6\%, 57 videos).
+Although Dynamic Scenes comprise only 12.6\% of videos, they account for 42.5\% of total frames due to their longer duration, balancing the frame-level distribution across categories.
 This distribution ensures comprehensive coverage of different temporal perception challenges while maintaining a natural frequency distribution that reflects real-world scenarios.
 Additionally, more dataset can be generated indefinitely through the data generator on our project page, thus the dataset size is essentially unlimited.
+The ``Text'' category contains common English words rendered through temporal noise patterns, enabling evaluation of models' ability to identify linguistic content through purely temporal cues.
+The ``Object Images'' category presents single objects extracted from high-quality images using segmentation techniques~\citep{ravi2024sam}, encoded with the same temporal animation approach.
+It also contains a synthetic silhouette of simple objects generated using DALL-E 3~\citep{betker2023dalle3} and flux~\citep{flux2024}.